6112-fa25/6112-fa25.github.io/_pages/project/phase_5.md

 Your VM must provide a command-line option for enabling each optimization that affects code generation (either bytecode/IR or machine code).
 Your writeup should document how each flag can be used.
 For example:

-*   `--opt inline`: turns on function inlining
+*   `-O inline`: turns on function inlining
-*   `--opt constantprop`: turns on constant propagation
+*   `-O constantprop`: turns on constant propagation
-*   `--opt inline,constantprop`: turns on both function inlining and constant propagation
+*   `-O inline,constantprop`: turns on both function inlining and constant propagation

-Your virtual machine (compiler and interpreter) must also provide a `--opt all` flag to turn on all optimizations (“full optimizations”).
+Your virtual machine (compiler and interpreter) must also provide a `-O all` flag to turn on all optimizations (“full optimizations”).
 We will use this command-line option for the derby.
-For optimizations that affect code generation, the `--opt all` option should consider how many times to apply each optimization and in what order the optimizations should be applied.
+For optimizations that affect code generation, the `-O all` option should consider how many times to apply each optimization and in what order the optimizations should be applied.

 ### Code